prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

   * [Musings on delta temporality in Prometheus](https://docs.google.com/document/d/1vMtFKEnkxRiwkr0JvVOrUrNTogVvHlcEWaWgZIqsY7Q/edit?tab=t.0#heading=h.5sybau7waq2q)
   * [Chronosphere Delta Experience Report](https://docs.google.com/document/d/1L8jY5dK8-X3iEoljz2E2FZ9kV2AbCa77un3oHhariBc/edit?tab=t.0#heading=h.3gflt74cpc0y)

-A proposal for adding experimental support for OTEL delta temporality metrics in Prometheus, allowing them be ingested, stored and queried directly.
+A proposal for adding experimental support for OTEL delta temporality metrics in Prometheus, allowing them to be ingested, stored and queried directly.

 ## Why

 Prometheus supports the ingestion of OTEL metrics via its OTLP endpoint.
 Counter-like OTEL metrics (e.g. histograms, sum) can have either [cumulative or delta temporality](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#temporality).
 However, Prometheus only supports cumulative metrics, due to its pull-based approach to collecting metrics.

 Therefore, delta metrics need to be converted to cumulative ones during ingestion.
-The OTLP endpoint in Prometheus has an [experimental feature to convert delta to cumulative](https://github.com/prometheus/prometheus/blob/9b4c8f6be28823c604aab50febcd32013aa4212c/docs/feature_flags.md?plain=1#L167[).
+The OTLP endpoint in Prometheus has an [experimental feature to convert delta to cumulative](https://github.com/prometheus/prometheus/blob/9b4c8f6be28823c604aab50febcd32013aa4212c/docs/feature_flags.md?plain=1#L167).
 Alternatively, users can run the [deltatocumulative processor](https://github.com/sh0rez/opentelemetry-collector-contrib/tree/main/processor/deltatocumulativeprocessor) in their OTEL pipeline before writing the metrics to Prometheus.

 The cumulative code for storage and querying can be reused, and when querying, users don’t need to think about the temporality of the metrics - everything just works.
 However, there are downsides elaborated in the [Pitfalls section](#pitfalls-of-the-current-solution) below.